A journey through the history of medieval castles

 Engineers came up with numerous ways of knocking down stone walls from a distance, which would reduce the number of attackers who could be killed by the defenders.

-Besieging armies could bring in catapults or the much larger trebuchets, which could throw stones to hit the stone walls.
+Besieging armies could bring in catapults or the much larger trebuchets, which could launch rocks at the stone walls.

-If enough stones hit the wall in the same place, it would eventually collapse, and the attackers could charge through the newly created gap.
+If enough rocks hit the wall in the same place, it would eventually collapse, and the attackers could charge through the newly created gap.

 Alternatively, an attacking army could 'undermine' the stone walls.
 This involved miners digging underground and tunnelling through the soil below the walls.